Extended SQP Methods in Nonsmooth Difference Programming Applied to Problems with Variational Inequality Constraints: Introduction

 Our aim in this part of the research is developing efficient algorithms to solve problems of difference programming with variational inequality constraints of type \eqref{vi}.
-To accomplish the goal, we employ the {\em regularized gap function} for VI introduced in \cite{fukushima1992equivalent}.
+To accomplish the goal, we build upon the single-level reformulation approach introduced in \cite{marcotte1996exact} and employ employ the {\em regularized gap function} for VI proposed in \cite{fukushima1992equivalent}.
 This allows us to reformulate the VI constraint as an inequality constraint given by the difference of two (nonconvex) functions with reducing therefore the VI-constrained problem to the difference programming form \eqref{difference-programming}.
 Thus the proposed ESQM methods are directly applicable to the VI-constrained difference programming problems under consideration.
-The results established for such problems by using both algorithms CDP-ESQM and CDP-AECQM are applied to {\em continuous network design problems}.
+The results established for such problems by using CDP-ESQM are applied to {\em continuous network design problems}.
 For this class of practical models, we conduct numerical experiments and compare the obtained numerical solutions with those computed by other well-recognized methods.
 The rest of the paper is organized as follows.
 Section~\ref{sec:preliminaries} presents the basic notation and needed preliminaries from variational analysis and nonsmooth optimization.
 In Section~\ref{sec:alg}, we design and provide convergence analysis of the proposed ESQM version for solving constrained difference programming problems (CDP-ESQM).
-Section~\ref{sec:plk} is devoted to the design and convergence analysis of the new CDP-AECQM algorithm to solve nonconvex problems of constrained difference programming of type \eqref{difference-programming}.

-In Section~\ref{sec:VI-constrained}, we consider VI-constrained models of difference programming and provide adaptations of the CDP-ESQM and CDP-AECQM algorithms to solve such problems by reducing them to the constrained difference programs \eqref{difference-programming} via the gap function regularization.
-Applying the developed algorithms to solving continuous network design problems and numerical experiments are given in Section~\ref{sec:num}.
+Section~\ref{sec:plk} is devoted to proving the global convergence of CDP-ECQM, assuming a limiting subdifferential version of the Polyak-\L ojasiewicz-Kurdyka property holds for a specifically designed merit function, $E_{p}$ (defined subsequently in \eqref{eq: E definition}).
+In Section~\ref{sec:VI-constrained}, we consider VI-constrained models of difference programming and provide adaptations of the CDP-ESQM algorithm to solve such problems by reducing them to the constrained difference programs \eqref{difference-programming} via the gap function regularization.
+Applying the developed algorithm to solving continuous network design problems and numerical experiments are given in Section~\ref{sec:num}.
 The final Section~\ref{conc} summarizes the main achievements of the paper and discusses some topics of our future research.